 I have had a distributed social media presence for the longest time; this website is intended to serve as a hub to ground these other more ephemeral manifestations.
 Old school.

-Since 2018 and up until recently, I was a member of the Allegra Lab editorial collective.
+From 2018 until early 2023, I was a member of the Allegra Lab editorial collective.
 Allegra Lab is one of the foremost independent anthropological publishing platforms, has been steadily growing since its inception in 2013, and I still am really proud of the work we have been doing.
 Check it out.
 Still: It was time to move on and write a bittersweet departure note.